 - No artificial additives, fillers, or by-products

-Aside from balanced nutrition, digestibility is the most important quality in cat food for sensitive stomach.
-Look for a recipe made with wholesome, natural ingredients with beneficial supplements like prebiotic fibers and probiotics to ensure healthy and regular digestion.
+Aside from balanced nutrition, digestibility is the most important quality in cat food for sensitive stomachs.
+Look for recipes that include beneficial supplements like prebiotic fibers and probiotics to ensure healthy and regular digestion.

-Here are our top picks for the best cat food for sensitive stomach:
+Read on for our top picks for the best cat food for a sensitive stomach.

-Made with a single source of novel animal protein and a limited number of ingredients, this recipe is highly digestible and loaded with healthy nutrients for your cat.Buy Now on Amazon
+Made with a single source of less common animal protein (one that your cat has probably not encountered before), one vegetable, and a limited number of other ingredients, this rabbit recipe is highly digestible and loaded with healthy nutrients.

-Featuring 95% protein from Pacific Ocean fish meal as well as antioxidant-rich blueberries, this high-protein, limited-ingredient diet is a great option for cats with sensitive stomachs.Buy Now on Chewy
+Featuring 95% protein from Pacific Ocean fish meal along with antioxidant-rich blueberries, this high-protein, limited-ingredient diet is a great option for cats with sensitive stomachs.Shop on Chewy